Raleigh youth hockey coach giving back to the community who supported him

 "When you're sitting there receiving treatment and you're exposed to other patients who have it worse than you do and are basically receiving treatment just to extend life, it changes you," Cross said. " I realized it was my moral obligation to start something that had an impact on cancer patients in my community.
 At that point, it becomes really easy because it was like I had no choice."

+As is often the case, a difficult life challenge opens new doors of opportunity.

-"Matt has always lived his life with meaning and purpose," said Perguidi.
+"Matt has always lived his life with meaning and purpose," Perguidi said.
 "His testicular cancer diagnosis carried it to a new level.
 That diagnosis gave him the platform and it gave him the passion to want to build an even larger network of support for testicular cancer patients.
-I think in doing this foundation he is going to give back tenfold to the community."
+I think in doing this foundation, he is going to give back tenfold to the community."

 Cross' goal is to break the stigma surrounding men's health and encourage men and women to perform self-checks and not wait when you suspect something may be wrong.